RAS-University/robotic-courses/docs/UAV.md

 <div style="display: flex; align-items: flex-start; gap: 20px; margin-bottom: 2em; flex-wrap: wrap;">
   <div style="flex: 1; min-width: 300px;">
     <p>
       While helicopters are extremely fascinating vehicules, we don't want to spend more time on them and focus on modern multirotor drones.
-During the post-war era some development of quadcopters took place again - like the Curtiss-Wright VZ-7 in the 1950s - but the true comeback of multirotors was in the early 2000s with small-scale UAVs.
+During the post-war era some development of quadcopters took again place - like the Curtiss-Wright VZ-7 in the 1950s - but the true comeback of multirotors was in the early 2000s with small-scale UAVs.
     </p>
   </div>

   <div style="flex: 2; min-width: 280px;">
     <img src="{{ site.baseurl }}/assets/images/uav/Curtiss-Wright_VZ-7.webp" alt="Curtiss-Wright_VZ-7 helicopter." style="width: 100%; height: auto;">
     <p style="font-size: small; text-align: center;">
       The Curtiss-Wright VZ-7 machine developed for the U.S. Army in the 1950s.
-It was retired only a few years later.
-The<br>
+It was retired only a few years later due to insufficient performance.
 Image from <a href="https://aviationsmilitaires.net/v3/kb/picture/10742/curtiss-wright-vz-7-au-sol" target="_blank">Librairie Images Collège Léodate Volmar</a>.
     </p>
   </div>

 </div>

 The rise of compact, efficient microcontrollers, brushless electric motors, and miniaturized inertial measurement units (IMUs) finally solved the core challenge that had hindered quadcopters for decades: stable and responsive electronic control of multiple rotors.
 Thanks to these advances, flight control could now be fully automated and stabilized by onboard processors rather than a human pilot managing four motors manually.
+Those processors are usually referred to as autopilot.

 <div style="display: flex; align-items: flex-start; gap: 20px; margin-bottom: 2em; flex-wrap: wrap;">
   <div style="flex: 1; min-width: 280px;">